BDC Hamburger Icon

 Good business debt examples include the following:

 • Government-sponsored debt programs: The United States has numerous government loan programs that allow small businesses to borrow money at competitive interest rates.
-The government will deduct the interest on the debt from corporate income taxes.
+Additionally, the government will deduct the interest on the debt from corporate income taxes.
 If your business files for bankruptcy, the debt can sometimes be forgiven or reduced.

 Examples of bad business debt